 Chemo for Dogs is Worth Considering

+You may have previous experiences with chemotherapy administered to humans with cancer and may be hesitant to make this choice for your dog.
 A common concern for dog lovers is whether or not chemotherapy will make their dog feel sick.
-You may have previous experiences with chemotherapy administered to humans with cancer and may be hesitant to make this choice for your dog.

-Less aggressive doses of chemotherapy are utilized in animals to minimize adverse side effects.
 Although chemotherapy in animals is typically not curative, when used appropriately, it can improve the quality and quantity of life for the dog being treated.

 Common Examples of Dog Chemotherapy

-There are three primary types of chemotherapy used in dogs: conventional injectable chemotherapy, metronomic chemotherapy, and targeted chemotherapy.3 Each type of chemotherapy has different pros and cons.
+There are three primary types of chemotherapy used in dogs: conventional injectable, metronomic, and targeted chemotherapy.3

-Conventional Chemotherapy
+Conventional Injectable Chemotherapy

-The goal of conventional chemotherapy is to utilize the maximum tolerated dose of a chemotherapeutic agent over a predetermined period of time.
 A common example of conventional chemotherapy is the CHOP protocol for treating lymphoma.
-This multi-agent protocol utilizes a prescribed dose of chemotherapy for a predetermined period of time of 15 or 19 weeks.
+This multi-agent protocol utilizes a prescribed dose of chemotherapy for a predetermined period of 15 or 19 weeks.

 Metronomic Chemotherapy

-Metronomic chemotherapy is defined as the uninterrupted administration of low doses of cytotoxic drugs at regular and frequent intervals.
-Potential benefits of metronomic chemotherapy include less expense, less toxicity, and fewer trips to the veterinary hospital since these medications are administered orally at home.
+Metronomic chemotherapy is the uninterrupted administration of low doses of cytotoxic (cell-killing) drugs at regular and frequent intervals.
+Instead of one big dose of chemotherapy at a weekly appointment, the doses are smaller and more often.

-Lab work should still be monitored every 3-6 weeks while on metronomic chemotherapy.
-Cyclophosphamide, chlorambucil, and lomustine (CCNU) are three examples of drugs that are used in metronomic chemotherapy protocols.
+Cyclophosphamide, chlorambucil, and lomustine (CCNU) are three examples of drugs used in metronomic chemotherapy protocols.

 Targeted Chemotherapy

-In recent years, targeted chemotherapeutics have been incorporated into certain cancer treatment plans with the intention to attack a “target” on a cancer cell while doing less damage to healthy cells.
-These chemotherapeutics can be prescribed as a sole agent but are generally used in conjunction with surgery, conventional chemotherapy, or radiation therapy.
+Recently, targeted chemotherapeutics have been incorporated into certain cancer treatment plans.
+Targeted chemotherapeutics attack a “target” on a cancer cell while doing less damage to healthy cells.

 An example of a targeted chemotherapeutic used in veterinary medicine is the drug Palladia.
 Palladia targets and inhibits the tyrosine kinase receptor on overactive cancer cells.
 Blocking or inhibiting these receptors can slow down cancer growth.